Use of Non-MLS Sales in Appraisal Reports

 The Appraisal Foundation has some good related information here document.

 We hope you have found this article to be helpful.
-Experienced Appraisers Inc provides private appraisal services throughout the entire State of Florida.
-We have local appraisers that can handle commercial, residential, industrial, and special use properties.
-Please consider using our company for your next pre-listing appraisal, cash purchase, tax, litigation or special use need.
+Please consider using our company for your next pre-listing appraisal, cash purchase, tax, litigation or PMI removal.